About Secretary Of State Nellie M. Gorbea

 Originally from Puerto Rico, Gorbea is a graduate of Princeton University’s Woodrow Wilson School for Public and International Affairs and holds a master’s degree in public administration from Columbia University.
-She is married to University of Rhode Island Oceanogrpher Steve D’Hondt, and their three daughters live in North Kingstown.
+She is married to University of Rhode Island Oceanogrpher Steve D’Hondt.
+They live in North Kingstown with their three daughters.

 About The Department Of State